VeggieTales: In The House and In the City (2014–2017)

 A new series, VeggieTales in the House, premiered on Netflix as an original series in Thanksgiving 2014.
 The series lead is Doug TenNapel and features a theme song by independent studio musician and frequent TenNapel collaborator Terry Scott Taylor.
 The deal between current VeggieTales owner DreamWorks Animation and Netflix calls for the release of 75 episodes over a three-year period with each episode featuring two 11-minute stories.

-Mike Nawrocki and Phil Vischer continue to voice their characters, but the rest of the original video cast has been replaced by veteran voice actors Tress MacNeille and Rob Paulsen.
+Nawrocki and Vischer continue to voice their characters, but the rest of the original video cast has been replaced by veteran voice actors Tress MacNeille and Rob Paulsen.
 The series is an expansion of the kitchen counter top segments of the original videos to include a full city which the characters live in.
 Bob and Larry live as roommates in an apartment on the kitchen counter.
 Several stories revolve around a general store built into an adjacent kitchen island which is run by Pa Grape.
 The cast of characters from the original videos remains the same aside from the absence of Mr. Nezzer, who has been replaced by a similar looking character named Ichabeezer (voiced by Paulsen).
 Themes in each episode relate to Biblical principles such as forgiveness, compassion and generosity.

 In 2017, VeggieTales in the House ended, and a new series was developed, to continue VeggieTales on Netflix.
 The series was called VeggieTales in the City.

 The VeggieTales Show (2019–2022)

 In March 2019, it was announced that the Trinity Broadcasting Network was to inherit the broadcasting rights to air a new VeggieTales series on their networks.
 Vischer confirmed via Twitter, he and Nawrocki were to return as full-time staff to work on the series, tentatively titled The VeggieTales Show.

-On April 24, 2019, the VeggieTales Official YouTube channel published a video called "VeggieTales is Back: Brand New VeggieTales Show Trailer" which provided information about The VeggieTales Show.
+On April 24, 2019, the VeggieTales YouTube channel published a video which provided information about The VeggieTales Show.
 The show started airing on TBN in 2019.
 This version of the show focuses on the VeggieTales characters acting in on shows of Bible stories in a theater.
 The series brought back Mr. Nezzer (albeit with voice actor David Mann), as the owner of the theater in which the show takes place.
 The first episode was a Christmas special called The Best Christmas Gift.
 This premiered on TBN Christmas Day 2019 and was distributed on DVD and Digital by Universal Pictures Home Entertainment.

 In 2019, Yippee TV became the exclusive streaming service of The VeggieTales Show and released new episodes monthly from 2019 to 2022.
 The series has since been added to the streaming services Minno and Pureflix, though Yippee TV continues to feature more episodes than any other platform.